The Number One HR Solution on Salesforce

 Incompatible Values

-A company's core values must be reflected in its corporate culture.
+A company's core value must be reflected in its corporate culture.
 It can even have a detrimental effect if a company claims one thing but doesn’t follow through with action.
 An example of this could be a company claiming that it focuses on fairness but then not giving its workers a living wage.

 Employees appreciate honesty, so it’s much better to start with claims that are realistic and achievable for your company.
 But even if you think you’re delivering on your promises, employees might have a different view.
 To test whether your employees think you are actually living up to your company values, you can conduct employee surveys, questionnaires, and interviews.